 If you plan on using your broth within the next 5 days, simply pour it into airtight containers and store it in the refrigerator.
 This will keep your broth fresh and flavorful, and it will be ready to use whenever you need it.

 If you’re freezing your bone broth it’ll be good for up to six months.
-In addition to storing some in larger containers, I also like to pour some into those plastic popsicle molds.
-This way I can just use a little when I need to spice up a sauce or warm up a cup to sip on.
+In addition to storing some in larger containers, I also like to pour some into plastic popsicle molds or ice cube trays.
+This way I don’t have to thaw an entire container when I need to spice up a sauce or warm up a cup to sip on.

 I’ve heard of some folks pouring turkey bone broth into zip lock bags and freezing it like a teacher would stack graded papers.
 They say it saves space, but this just seems silly and not worth the hassle.
 Just use a jar or something like a recycled sour cream containers.
 Make sure to label and date it.